-Isle of Man Government Online Services allows Organisations and Individuals to enrol for Income Tax Online Services and use this to send information over the Internet and enquire against their Income Tax records online.
+This service allows Organisations and Individuals to enrol online for Income Tax services, enabling you to send information over the Internet and enquire against their Income Tax records.

-We may revise these terms and conditions as we develop our online services.
+We may revise these terms and conditions as we develop this online service.
 By accepting these terms and conditions you agree that we may:

 The full copy of the Treasury, Income Tax Terms and Conditions can be found below.
 Please ensure you read and agree with all the terms and conditions listed before you accept them and enrol.